maelvls/maelvls.github.io/content/2020/deep-dive-go-assembly/index.md

 > Given `v` a pointer to an interface, `v != nil` when `v` is `nil`.

 Oooh, let's see.

+> Boxed type, fat pointer:
+>
+> Do Go use boxed types for map[string]string?
+No!
+It doesn't use
+> interface{} boxing (boxed = fat pointer = one more level of indirection,
+> less locality – same problem as linked lists).

 Here is a short program:

 ```go
 package main